 More broadly, Dr Graham’s work in this area seeks to provide critical insight into the geography of virtual expressions in order to highlight the mutually constitutive, and at times contradictory, relationships between virtual and material layers and practices.
 Or, in other words, it allows us to think through how mappings of virtual representations of material practices are important tools for understanding how online activities simultaneously represent and reproduce the material world.

 Finally, Dr Graham’s work seeks to understand the geographies of voice and authorship in layers of ‘big data’ that annotate our world.
 Here again, we see massive differences in the production of information and knowledge.
-Some people and producing and reproducing massive amounts of information, and many others are largely left out of these processes (see the map of the origin of geocoded tweets, left).
+Some people and producing and reproducing massive amounts of information, and many others are largely left out of these processes (see the map of the origin of geocoded tweets).

 Dr Graham’s work ultimately shows that ‘big data,’ in many ways, can allow us many new and unprecedented insights into material places and practices.
 We are now able to ask new questions and measure patterns, processes, and places in ways never before possible.
 However, there is also a need for critical scholarship about the thick cloud of information that blankets many of the places we inhabit.